Frequently asked questions

 - If you are housebound please contact your local library who will make arrangements for you to become a member, and can tell you about our home service

-If you're unable to visit the library or your local library has not yet reopened, you can join the library online and start using our online resources and eBooks, eAudiobooks and eMagazines.
-You will need to visit your local library with proof of ID to collect your library card and start borrowing books and using the computers.
+If you're unable to visit the library, you can join the library online and start using our online resources and eBooks, eAudiobooks and eMagazines.
+When your local library opens for browsing, you will need to visit the library with proof of ID to collect your library card.

 - Children and young people under 16 are very welcome to join the library

 - There is no lower age limit for children joining the library.
 They need to visit the library with a parent (or legal guardian) who will need to bring a form of ID (e.g. an allowance book, bank statement or driving licence) which contains their name and current address

 - If this is not possible, library staff will supply a membership form and library card to take home for signature by a parent

 - Visitors to Wiltshire can become temporary members free of charge on presentation of their home library card or proof of address

 - When you join the library you will be given a unique four digit PIN

 - This will allow you to access your account details, place a reservation, check your loans and renew them online

 - You can also use your PIN to access a range of online resources